gsi-upm/SAGA/README.md

 It is recommended to deploy [SEAS's project](https://github.com/gsi-upm/SEAS) as a local service in your computer to use this plugin.

 ## How to use the plugin
-This plugin contains only one PR that offers a variety of sentiment and emotion analysis services.
+This plugin contains only PRs that offer a variety of sentiment and emotion analysis services.
 To load it, right click on Processing Resources -> New -> Sentiment and emotion analysis calling SEAS and Eurosentiment -> Name it -> OK.

 ![New PR](imgs/new_pr.png)